 Pursuant to MRPC 7.4(a)(2) FREE BACKGROUND INFORMATION AVAILABLE UPON REQUEST

 This site is for general information only, and creates no attorney-client relationship.
 Sending inquiries to the firm does not create an attorney-client relationship.
+By calling or emailing the firm, you are consenting to receive return calls, emails, mailings and text messages from the firm.

 To get legal advice about an employment law, labor law, federal employee law, whistleblower protection, labor unions, worker cooperatives, immigration, discrimination, harassment, wrongful termination, severance, or any related question, you must first have a conflicts check by the firm.
 We represent exclusively workers, worker cooperatives and unions, but we still must check for potential conflicts of interest, for example, between a supervisor and employee.

-Once we have confirmed there is no conflict, you may discuss your matter with the attorney in a little more detail, and, if requested, make an appointment.
+Once we have confirmed there is no conflict, you may discuss your matter with staff in a little more detail, and, if requested, make an appointment.
 If at your appointment the firm accepts you as a client in writing, then the attorney will be able to provide you with employment law advice.

 .